Comparative Biology Degree

 Click here for more details about Functional Biology, Career potential, course aims etc.

 For further details from the prospectus and about admissions please visit:

 The course focuses on comparing and contrasting the comparative physiology of plants and animals and other organisms (e.g. parasites) by comparing the way different kinds of organisms function in the context of their structure (anatomy).
 Many of the mechanisms organisms use for survival are conserved across species, allowing the revelation of key functional principles.
 Furthermore, the mechanisms organisms have evolved depend on their interactions with the environment through time.
-Finally, functional Biology has important roles to play in elucidating the effects of gene mutations and/or deletions affecting protein function and environmental effects on gene expression.
+Finally, Comparative Biology has important roles to play in elucidating the effects of gene mutations and/or deletions affecting protein function and environmental effects on gene expression.

-Functional Biology acts as the perfect springboard for undergraduate students to go on to post-graduate bioscience degrees; e.g. Masters and PhDs in biological/physiological disciplines.
-Graduates of Functional Biology are also ideally placed to contribute to the knowledge economy/society through careers with biotechnology companies and/or industry, having gained unique and valuable experience and training.
+Comparative Biology acts as the perfect springboard for undergraduate students to go on to post-graduate bioscience degrees; e.g. Masters and PhDs in biological/physiological disciplines.
+Graduates of Comparative Biology are also ideally placed to contribute to the knowledge economy/society through careers with biotechnology companies and/or industry, having gained unique and valuable experience and training.
 The course also provides an excellent background for students who want to pursue a career in teaching biology.

 Please contact the Comparative Biology Course Director, Dr. Trevor Hodkinson (Botany) by email (firstname.lastname@example.org) for further details about the course.